SimranUppal-1996/Django_and_Python/README.md

-# Python project to check plagiarism with following four options:
+# Python project to check plagiarism with the following four options:
 1 - Upload text files

-2 - Text files from the local computer
+2 - Choose text files from the local computer

-3 - Text files from a particular drive
+3 - Choose text files from a particular drive

-4 - Text files from a particular path
+4 - Choose text files from a particular path